-- Cornell Health: Staff members

-provide a collaborative approach

-to health care.
-Medical and mental

-health professionals work together

-to provide care for students with

-complex health issues, including

-substance abuse.

-- Care Managers & Behavioral Health Consultants: Staff members provide a bridge between health services' departments and campus/local resources in an effort to provide students with integrated health care.
-Care managers and Behavioral Health Consultants facilitate the coordination of services to meet the needs of individual students.
+- Cornell Health: Staff members provide a collaborative approach to health care.
+Medical and mental health professionals work together to provide care for students with complex health issues, including substance misuse. - Care Managers & Behavioral Health Consultants: Care managers facilitate the coordination of services to meet the needs of individual students and Behavioral Health Consultants within

+- primary care provide support for a range of psychological and behavioral issues, including AOD use.

 - Counseling & psychiatry staff: Staff

 members provide on-campus services

 for students who want to learn more

 about their own use of AOD, reduce

 or eliminate their use, or are worried

 about a friend or family member's use

 of AOD.
 Services include individual

 and group counseling, same day triage

 and emergency care, and referral to

-community providers for off-campus and specialty care.
-Free, walk-in "Let's Talk" consultations with counselors are also available at multiple campus locations.
+community providers for off-campus

+and specialty care.
+Free, walk-in "Let's

+Talk" consultations with counselors

+are also available at multiple campus

+locations.